 This puts them at higher risk for serious conditions including diabetes, heart disease, and some types of cancer.
 For women, being overweight or obese after menopause increases the risk of breast cancer.

-The female hormone estrogen can help breast cancer grow.
-After menopause, most of your estrogen comes from fat tissue.
 Having more fat tissue can increase your chance of getting breast cancer by raising estrogen levels.
 Also, women who are overweight tend to have higher levels of insulin, another hormone.
 Higher insulin levels have also been linked to some cancers, including breast cancer.

 We do know that avoiding weight gain is helpful, whether you are overweight now or not.
 If you’re carrying extra pounds, losing as little as 5%-10% of your weight improves your overall health.
 A good goal for most overweight women is to drop half a pound per week for 6 months.
 What's more, exercise can also lower breast cancer risk above and beyond the impact it can have on losing weight.
 Many studies have found that exercise is a breast-healthy habit.
 As little as 75 to 150 minutes of brisk walking each week has been shown to lower risk.
 Ramping up your exercise routine even more may lower your breast cancer risk even further.